-(This post originated from an assignment submitted by one of our students that is participating in our development group for postpartum doula training.
+(This post originated from an assignment submitted by one of our students.
 It is reproduced here with her permission. )

 The Five Social Structures that Are Missing from Western Culture – How a Doula Can Make a Difference